PlayStation 2: Market domination

 Sony soon faced a new challenge from Microsoft's entry into the gaming sector with their release of the Xbox in November 2001.
-Internally, Sony executives recognised the scale of the threat, aware that Microsoft held significantly greater financial resources.
+Internally, Sony executives recognized the scale of the threat, aware that Microsoft held significantly greater financial resources.
 Whilst the Japanese team were less alarmed, SCEE's Chris Deering anticipated intense competition and took a cautious approach.
 However, Microsoft's US-centric strategy resulted in the Xbox struggling to gain traction outside North America, despite hiring talented staff.
 Sony's emphasis on building strong relationships with third-party publishers, and attractive incentives such as reduced platform fees, marketing support, and access to advanced development kits, secured key exclusives that helped maintain their market lead.
-This initiative was heavily emphasised by Ken Kutaragi, who advocated for a diverse ecosystem of software support.
+This initiative was heavily emphasized by Ken Kutaragi, who advocated for a diverse ecosystem of software support.
 He advised that Sony should not dominate more than a third of its own software market to avoid alienating third-party developers.

 By 2001, Sony had established a commanding lead in the gaming market, bolstered by the break-out success of Rockstar's Grand Theft Auto III and Konami's Metal Gear Solid 2: Sons of Liberty.
-The game's open world design captured the attention of a broad audience and marked a turning point in the PlayStation 2's momentum.
+The former game's open world design captured the attention of a broad audience and marked a turning point in the PlayStation 2's momentum.
 The console's growing library reflected the same wide-ranging appeal that had defined the original PlayStation, offering something for "every type" of consumer.
 Sony also positioned itself at the forefront of innovation.
 Early trade show demonstrations showcased the PlayStation 2's USB capabilities, with developers experimenting with motion controls long before they became industry standard.
 This experimentation would eventually lead to the release of the EyeToy, a camera-based peripheral that introduced a new form of interactive play and inspired a wave of titles aimed at broader, non-traditional audience.